anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <p align="center"><img src="../figures/RA1-Ch04-Network-Intensive-SRIOV.png" alt="High Performance Profile Host Configuration with SR-IOV "><b> Figure 4-4: High Performance Profile Host Configuration with SR-IOV (example and simplified).</b></p>

-To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be configured
+To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be configured:

 | GRUB bootloader Parameter |Description |Values |
 |----|----|----|
 | isolcpus (Applicable only on Compute Servers) | A set of cores isolated from the host processes.
 Contains vCPUs reserved for Tenants | isolcpus=1-19, 21-39, 41-59, 61-79 |

-**Using Hosts of a Host Profile type**
+##### 4.2.2.9.6 Using Hosts of a Host Profile type

 As we have seen Profile Extensions are supported by configuring hosts in accordance with the Profile Extensions specifications.
 For example, an instance of flavor type B1 can be hosted on a compute node that is configured as an hp-B1-a or hp-B1-b host profile.
-All compute nodes configured with hp-B1-a or hp-B1-b host profile are made part of a host aggregate, say, ha-B1 and thus during VM instantiation of B1 flavor hosts from the ha-B1 host aggregate will be selected.
+All compute nodes configured with hp-B1-a or hp-B1-b host profile are made part of a host aggregate, say, ha-B1 and, thus, during VM instantiation of B1 flavor hosts from the ha-B1 host aggregate will be selected.

 <a name="4.2.3"></a>